Table of Content

 - Are SenseCAP LoRaWAN sensors compatible with SenseCAP M1 Gateway?

-- Are SenseCAP M1's full miners or light hotspots?
+- Are SenseCAP M1's full hotspots or light hotspots?

 - Will there be a hotspot for outdoor use?